battre/autocomplete-attribute-explainer/country_analysis.md

 in sequence (stripping the Pincode which was always present).
 Often times sites have a single text input field (not textarea) for a street address, a textarea, or multiple address lines.
-These often seem to capture a building location that gets complementd by an apartment number, building name, etc. to help routing further.
+These often seem to capture a building location that gets complemented by an apartment number, building name, etc. to help routing further.

+Some naming conventions are surprising, forms commonly ask for "House no/Apartment name".
+The "house number" in this is an apartment number (not the sequence number of a house in a street) and the apartment name is the name of a building (most buildings have a name, not really the name of an apartment).

+Another important aspect that is not common in other countries is a "locality" (sometimes referred to as "area details").
+An example would be "HITEC City" in "Hyderabad".
+It's a name for an area that people know and use for orientation.
+Another example would be "old town".

+A "Colony" is a named group of buildings that belong to each other, e.g. sharing facilities.

 Indian address forms often ask for a landmark and additional information (free text).